ThomDyson/esp32_sonos/README.md

 This is a hard fork of the XML procesor found [here](https://github.com/tmittet/microxpath).

 **SonosUPnP**
 This is a hard fork of the Sonos processing library found [here](https://github.com/javos65/Sonos-ESP32).
 This is an amazing library.
 I've only scratched the surface of the functions, but at same time it is showing its age.
-For example, there is no support for straming services like Spotify.
+For example, there is no support for streaming services like Spotify.

 ## Instructions
 Download all the source files and install them into your Arduino Libraries folder, under "esp32_sonos".
 You will need to configure two variables, "ssid" and "WiFipassword" for your Wifi setup.